NicolasAlmerge/NicolasAlmerge/README.md

 <h1 align="center">Hello there! 👋</h1>

-- I hold a Bachelor of Computer Science from McGill, Canada
+- I hold a Bachelor of Computer Science from McGill (Canada)
-- I'm currently a first-year Computer Science Master's student at EPFL, Switzerland
+- I'm currently a first-year Computer Science Master's student at EPFL (Switzerland)
 - When I do not code, I like to play the piano and chess